aialharbi/ACWE/README.md

 # How to use downloaded Models by Python:
-Firstly, unzip the models and locate them in your envioment work.
+Firstly, unzip the models and extract them into your working directory.
 Then..
 For the Word Model: